MJSDaw/greenworkpage/frontend/INTERNATIONALIZATION.md

 import LanguageDetector from 'i18next-browser-languagedetector';

 i18n
-  // Carga las traducciones utilizando http (puede también usar archivos estáticos) .use(Backend)
-  // Detecta el idioma del usuario .use(LanguageDetector)
+  // Load translations using http (can also use static files) .use(Backend)
+  // Detect user language
+  .use(LanguageDetector)
-  // Pasa i18n a react-i18next
+  // Pass i18n to react-i18next
   .use(initReactI18next)
-  // Inicializa i18next
+  // Initialize i18next
   .init({
     fallbackLng: 'en',
     debug: process.env.NODE_ENV === 'development',